tave0002/RFSoC-MTS-AWG/README.md

 To rebuild the provided bitstreams Vivado 2022.1 is required.

 ### Vivado
-**The below is currently inaccurate, instead of a tcl file the entire project file and assosiated compilation file is included**

-Two Vivado board projects are provided called "mts".
+Two Vivado board projects are provided called "mtsStable" and "mtsDev.
 It is located under *boards/RFSoC4x2* directories as *build_mts*.
 A makefile is provided to build the overlays.
-Running *make all* will start the Vivado build and when finished the **bit** and **hwh** products will remain in the directory.
+Running *make all* will start the Vivado build for the mtsStable overlay and when finished the **bit** and **hwh** products will remain in the directory.
 For example one may do the following:
 ```sh
 cd /<repository-location>/boards/<board_name>/build_mts
 ```